xtanaa001/academic-kickstart/content/authors/admin/_index.md

 I study **Online Decision-Making and Incentives**, and focus on understanding the interplay between mechanism design, online algorithms, and machine learning.
 Current topics of interest include [Online Mechanism Design](/research/#online-mechanism-design) and [Online Learning](/research/#online-learning).

 I am also interested in applications where the interaction between incentives, learning and algorithms provides rich insight into the design of real platforms and markets for **Networked Systems** such as [Computer Networks](/research/#computer-networks), [Cloud Computing](/research/#cloud-computing) and [Energy Systems](/research/#energy-systems).

+### This website is still under construction!
+Information shown here may be incomplete or even misleading!